mbeaudru/gatsby-theme-landing-page/demo/src/home.md

 **Theme shadowing** is a gatsby feature that allows you to replace any file / component of the theme by your own if you want to.

-In making the theme, we purposedly made some components explicitly available for shadowing.
+In making the theme, we purposely made some components explicitly available for shadowing.
 The intent is to use this feature for maximal customization power - but making the most commonly customized files easily accessible.

 For more details on how to customize the theme, check the [theme customization](/instructions/usage/) instructions.